MattMoony/d4v1d/docs/PLATFORMS.md

 Once again, the returned `User` objects should be instances of user classes that inherited from the `User` base class.

+#### `cmds`

+> `cmds: Dict[str, Union[Command, Dict[str, Any]]]`

+It **isn't required** to override this attribute - use it only, if you want to add custom commands to your platform.
+Actually that isn't quite true, you should to override this, in order to at least provide access to the `add bot` command, since that one can't really be provided by `d4v1d` as bots can be very platform specific and hard to generalize the creation of.

 ### 📊 Info Class

 > `d4v1d.platforms.platform.info.Info`